Who can sit the exam?

 - iPad Screenshots for Electronic Refraction Certificate Examination

-- FAQS for Refraction Certificate Examination during COVID-19
+- Instructions for Candidates – Refraction Certificate

-Explore this demo version of the Refraction Certificate iPad Exam, that candidates can practice with.
+Explore this demo version of the Refraction Certificate iPad Exam that candidates can practice with.
 Please select Refraction from the top of the screen when following the link below.